ecosoft-odoo/requests/requests_hr_expense/readme/DESCRIPTION.rst

-This module create a new Reqeuest Type "Employee Expense
+This module create a new Request Type "Expnese"